mountrcg/freeaps/README.md

 Autosens and autoISF both manipulate sensitivityRatios and ISF.
 It is currently setup that the stronger sensitivityRatios win.
 In order to not get duplicating effects or contradicting effects, it is suggested to switch Autosens off by setting `profile.autosens_max = 1` and `profile.autosens_min = 1`, which is an absolute must if no carbs are logged, running in UAM only mode.

 If you enter carbs and still want to have Autosens running alongside, at least *Sensitivity Raises Target* and *Resistance Lowers Targets* should to be switched off.
-For DynISF autosens needs to be active and be able to swing in you set boundaries, as DynISF manipulates the autosens result.

 ## Known Issues